 When damage becomes severe enough, homeowners will have little choice but to renovate.
 How can something range in price from $3,000 to $14,000?
 Well, it’s something that’s decided by a lot of factors.

-From house size to siding material, we’ll show you everything that goes into the cost of a full siding replacement.
+From house size to siding material, we’ll show you everything that goes into the cost of a complete siding replacement.

 House Size